 Supported Cortex XSOAR versions: 6.0.0 and later.

 Create ServiceNow Ticket allows you to open new tickets as a task from a parent playbook.
-It is an option to set sync with the ticket's state, which will wait for the ticket to resolve or close with StatePolling.
-You can alternatively select to mirror the ServiceNow ticket and incident fields.
-Mirroring includes its equivalent for StatePolling - FieldPolling.
+When creating the ticket, you can decide to update based on on the ticket's state, which will wait for the ticket to resolve or close with StatePolling.
+Alternatively, you can select to mirror the ServiceNow ticket and incident fields.
 To apply either of these options, set the SyncTicket value in the playbook inputs to one of the following options:

 - Leave Blank to use none.

 This playbook uses the following sub-playbooks, integrations, and scripts.